zvector/fate/README.md

 <a name="deferral--overview" />
 ## Overview

 A deferral can be thought of as a liaison between the present and a definite set of possible _futures_.
-These comprise the domain of the deferral’s **resolution state**, where, starting in the present, the deferral is considered to be in its **unresolved state**, and at some point in the future, the deferral will _resolve_ by irreversibly transitioning into one of its **resolved substates**.
+These comprise the domain of the deferral’s **resolution state**, where, starting in the present, the deferral is considered to be in its **unresolved state**, and sometime in the future, the deferral will _resolve_ by irreversibly transitioning into one of its **resolved substates**, and invoking any callbacks that have been registered to that particular resolution.

 <a name="deferral--overview--responding-to-a-deferrals-resolution" />
 ### Responding to a deferral’s resolution